Parent Support

 Thinking about joining?

-Hear from other parents who’ve attended our sessions and found support, connection, and understanding.
+Take a look at this workshop feedback from other parents who’ve attended our sessions and found support, connection, and understanding.

 ‘Thank you for running the course.
 It was good to meet you all there.
 I liked chatting about our life experiences and sharing and supporting each other in a small but important way.
 Thank you for the time and effort put into the course content and for the resources.
 I was a good atmosphere and very meaningful.’